trafi/TRLauncher/README.md

 TRLauncher
 ==========

+TRLauncher is a class, that simplifies launch of Trafi application.
 There are two ways to launch trafi application.
 Using TRLauncher, or using other libraries, that supports [App Links](http://applinks.org).

 ### TRLauncher